jmfriedt/gnuradio_communication/mqtt/README.md

 # MQTT communication

-MQTT is a star-shaped communication scheme where a unique broker (MQTT server) collects all requests, whether incoming our outgoing.
+MQTT is a star-shaped communication scheme where a unique broker (MQTT server) collects all requests, whether incoming or outgoing.
 This MQTT broker is provided with the ``mosquitto`` package under GNU Linux, whose capability is tested using ``mosquitto_sub`` and ``mosquitto_pub`` of the ``mosquitto-clients`` package.